According to the CDC Lyme FAQ:

 “There is, however, a great deal of misinformation regarding tickborne coinfections on the internet.
 The possibility of having three or more tickborne infections or having pathogens such [as] Bartonella or Mycoplasma (which have not been shown to be tickborne), is extremely unlikely.”

-But in the chronic Lyme community, patients collect fake infections like baseball cards.
+But in the chronic Lyme community, patients collect fake diagnoses like baseball cards.

 Yolanda Hadid (formerly Yolanda Foster, formerly Yolanda van den Herik) is a reality show star who has been one of the most visible promoters of the fake chronic Lyme diagnosis.
 Her story has been critically examined in The Daily Beast, Jezebel, and the blog Real Skeptics of TV.